ThalesGroup/OIDC-Sample-Application-CSharp/README.md

 5. Copy the Url and Open it in Browser to Authenticate

 # Alternate way to Run the App
-1. Install Visual Studio 2017
+1. Install Visual Studio 2017 Community or Professional or Above version
 2. Open OIDCSampleApplication.sln in the visual Studio
 3. Run the Application from Visual Studio by pressing F5 key
 4. Application will open in browser to Authenticate